XRPLF/xrpl-dev-portal/content/tutorial-checks.md

 As long as the Check is in the ledger and not expired, the specified recipient can cash it to receive a flexible amount by sending a [CheckCash transaction][] with a `DeliverMin` field.
 When cashing a Check in this way, the receiver gets as much as is possible to deliver, debiting the Check's sender for the Check's full `SendMax` amount or as much as is available.
 Cashing fails if it doesn't deliver at least the `DeliverMin` amount to the Check's recipient.

+You might cash a Check for a flexible amount if you just want to get as much as possible from the Check.

 The specified recipient can also [cash the check for an exact amount](#cash-a-check-for-an-exact-amount).

 {% set cash_flex_n = cycler(* range(1,99)) %}